Game 3: Arizona Wildcats (2-0, 0-0 Pac-12) vs. UTSA Roadrunners (1-1, 0-0 CUSA)

 This is the first ever meeting between the two schools.
 They are scheduled to play again in 2014 and 2015.

 Tags: 2013 Football Game Previews Arizona Wildcats Austin Hill B.J.
-Denker Beau Boyster Codie Brooks Cody Ippolito Daniel Jenkins David Richards Devin Holiday Drew Riggleman Eric Soza Featured Follow Garic Wharton Index Jake Fischer Jake Smith Johnny Jackson Ka'deem Carey Kam Jones Kenny Bias Kenny Harrison Kristian Stern Larry Coker Nate Phillips Popular Rich Rodriguez Scooby Wright Sean Ianno Tra'mayne Bondurant Triston Wade UTSA Roadrunners
+Denker Beau Boyster Codie Brooks Cody Ippolito Daniel Jenkins David Richards Devin Holiday Drew Riggleman Eric Soza Follow Garic Wharton Index Jake Fischer Jake Smith Johnny Jackson Ka'deem Carey Kam Jones Kenny Bias Kenny Harrison Kristian Stern Larry Coker Nate Phillips Rich Rodriguez Scooby Wright Sean Ianno Tra'mayne Bondurant Triston Wade UTSA Roadrunners